adenrashid/tic-tac-go/readme.md

 Unsolved problems: Simplifying JS Code to use arrays and for loops, as it is very repetitive currently.

 3. Problems
 One of the problems I faced was trying to get the user to choose which icon they wanted to use and implementing that in the grid.
 I didn't want P1 and P2 to be able to choose the same icon, so I had to figure out a way to prevent that from happening.
 To solve this I used removeEventListener once a player had clicked on which icon they wanted to play with, so the other player couldnt choose the same icon.
+This was the same with once a player had placed an icon in a grid, I didnt want it to be able to be changed, so had to removeEventListener again.

-I also didnt want to display the game board until users had selected their icons.
+I didnt want to display the game board until users had selected their icons.
 This was also a challenge.
 To resolve this I used display: none and used the .classList add and remove functions.

 A CSS problem I faced was getting the victory messages to show up overlapping the game.
 I fixed this by using the display: none function and then removing this and using position: absolute.
 Initially I had their opacity set at 0 and then changed it to 1 but this meant that the player couldnt click on the grid because the message was overlapping it.
 Setting display: none fixed this.